preston-scibek/league-event-datamining-stuff/README.md

 get_lines.py - pulls the dialogue lines from riot
 get_speakers.py - writes the lists of speakers/characters to json files
+fix_hashes.py - loops through updated_scenes_styled.json and ensures the dehashed values are accurated
+dehash_lines.py - takes a cmdline argument, appends the approrriate data, converts it to its md5 hash and returns the line associated with it
+convert_hashed_to_dehashed.py - adhoc function to convert a set of strings to lines given their hashes
+style_scenes.py - update scenes with assets

 ### HTML
 decode.html - simple html file to run decode.js